Finland–Sweden relations: Post-war era

 Kvarken Bridge is a proposed bridge between Sweden and Finland across the strait of Kvarken as a part of the European route E12.

-Both countries became members of the European Union in 1995.

 NATO

-The ambassadors of Finland and Sweden leave as a sign of interest in 2022 to joining NATO.

 Historically, both countries maintained neutrality and did not pursue NATO membership.
-However, the Russian invasion of Ukraine, which began in 2022, led to the two countries applying for NATO membership on 18 May.
+However, in response to the 2022 Russian invasion of Ukraine, the two countries formally applied for NATO membership on 18 May, after which Turkey blocked the initiation of the membership processes of the two countries.
+On 28 June 2022, the two countries signed a tripartite memorandum with Turkey to pave the way for their accession to NATO, and the membership processes of the two countries officially started.
 Finland officially joined NATO on 4 April 2023, while Sweden joined on 7 March 2024.